-Flexible working arrangements help garner improved output from workers, allows costs to be lowered, entices workers to stay longer with the organisation and even acts as a drawcard for new talent.
+Flexible working arrangements help garner improved output from workers, allows costs to be lowered, entice workers to stay longer with the organisation and even act as a drawcard for new talent.

 After all, in the current job market, flexibility has become an attractive feature of organisations and has been marked as a key influence in candidates’ job choices.

 But remote working doesn’t work for all employees and all employers.
 Some crave a workplace environment and thrive in an office environment.

 What we’re likely to see is the continuation of the trend for a new hybrid style of workplace where a mixture of onsite and remote employees will become the new normal.

 It’s clear that the dynamics of recruitment, the workplace and the workforce have shifted.